slimbootloader/documentation/source/developer-guides/logging.rst

 ---------

 |SPN| provides logging for debugging purpose.
 It can be configured at build time
 for verbosity.
-One can control debug messages in multiple ways by modifying the following PCDs defined in ``BootloaderCorePkg.dsc`` file:
+One can control debug messages in multiple ways by modifying the following PCDs defined in ``BootloaderCorePkg.yaml`` file:

 +------------------------------+------------------------------------------------------------------+
 | PCD Name                     | Description                                                      |